-- (4) (i) Filtered systems shall report their initial bin classification under paragraph (2) of this subdivision to the State for approval no later than six months after the system is required to complete initial source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (ii) Systems shall report their bin classification under paragraph (3) of this subdivision to the State for approval no later than six months after the system is required to complete the second round of source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (iii)The bin classification report to the State shall include a summary of source water monitoring data and the calculation procedure used to determine bin classification. - (b) Filtered system additional Cryptosporidium treatment requirements. - (1) Filtered systems shall provide the level of additional treatment for Cryptosporidium specified in this paragraph based on their bin classification as determined under subdivision (a) of this section and according to the schedule in subdivision (d) of this section.
+(i) Filtered systems shall report their initial bin classification under paragraph (2) of this subdivision to the State for approval no later than six months after the system is required to complete initial source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart.

+- (ii) Systems shall report their bin classification under paragraph (3) of this subdivision to the State for approval no later than six months after the system is required to complete the second round of source water monitoring based on the schedule referenced in section 5-1.81(a)(3) of this Subpart. - (iii) The bin classification report to the State shall include a summary of source water monitoring data and the calculation procedure used to determine bin classification. - (b) Filtered system additional Cryptosporidium treatment requirements. - (1) Filtered systems shall provide the level of additional treatment for Cryptosporidium specified in this paragraph based on their bin classification as determined under subdivision (a) of this section and according to the schedule in subdivision (d) of this section.

-System If the system uses the following filtration treatment in full compliance with section 5-1.30(b) of this Subpart (as applicable), then the additional Cryptosporidium treatment requirements are: Classification Conventional Filtration Treatment (including softening) Direct Filtration Slow Sand or Diatomaceous Earth Filtration Alternative Filtration Technologies Bin 1 No additional No additional No additional No additional Bin 2 1-log 1.5-log 1-log (1) Bin 3 2-log 2.5-log 2-log (2) Bin 4 2.5-log 3-log 2.5-log (3)
+If the system uses the following filtration treatment in full compliance with section 5-1.30(b) of this Subpart (as applicable), then the additional Cryptosporidium treatment requirements are: System Conventional Direct Filtration Slow Sand or Alternative Classification Filtration Treatment Diatomaceous Filtration (including softening) Earth Filtration Technologies Bin 1 No additional No additional No additional No additional Bin 2 1-log 1.5-log 1-log (1) Bin 3 2-log 2.5-log 2-log (2) Bin 4 2.5-log 3-log 2.5-log (3)